ebmalabuyo/mavs/README.md

 - Check each team's free agents and team's last season stats on the team page.

+## NOTE:
+## -Only free agent data for miami heat and player profile victor oladipo
-## NOTE: UPON UI RENDER, backend may take some time to load data because I have it hosted on Render.
+## UPON UI RENDER, backend may take some time to load data because I have it hosted on Render.
 Data processed in backend node, express app on https://mavs-backend.onrender.com/